 Yes, however, check with your VPN provider that they are happy for you to use P2P as some may place restrictions on this.
 Generally speaking, however, you should be able to access P2P and stream videos or movies at the click of a button.

 In general, yes.
 The idea behind VPNs is to provide a safe and secure environment to perform internet activity without being spied on and without the worry of hackers.
 If a VPN provider doesn’t protect their customers’ privacy, they are going against their own business model.

 Either way, a VPN is much more trustworthy and reliable than your ISP who can access every piece of data you transmit when visiting a webpage.

 Can I use a VPN on my mobile phone?

 You most certainly can!
 Android, iOS (iPhones and iPads) and Windows phones offer the most VPN support.
-VPNs for mobiles will perform in the same way as desktop; they’ll provide a secure browsing environments, encrypt your data, and hide your IP address for any internet connection you make.
+VPNs for mobiles will perform in the same way as a desktop; they’ll provide a secure browsing environment, encrypt your data, and hide your IP address for any internet connection you make.